 Clovelly Beach is a small and tranquil beach located at the end of a narrow bay.
-The beach is popular with families and snorkellers.
+It's popular with families and snorkellers.
 Remember to keep your eye out for Bluey!

 Congwong Beach is located within the Botany Bay National Park and is in the care and control of the National Parks and Wildlife Service.

-Coogee Beach has grown from a destination for day trippers in the early 1800s to one of Sydney's most frequented beaches.
-Nearby you'll find an assortment of great restaurants, cafes and ice-cream shops!
+Coogee has grown from a day tripper destination in the early 1800s to one of Sydney's most popular beaches.
+Nearby are great cafes, restaurants and ice-cream shops.

-Gordons Bay is a secluded oasis, hidden north of Coogee Beach and south of Clovelly Beach.
-It can only be accessed via the Coastal Walkway and parking is available at either Coogee or Clovelly Beach.
+Gordons Bay is a secluded oasis, hidden north of Coogee and south of Clovelly.
+It can only be accessed via the Coastal Walkway.
+There's parking at Coogee and Clovelly.

 Little Bay Beach

 Little Bay Beach is one of Sydney's undiscovered jewels.
-A 'secret' beach popular with locals, it's well protected from large coastal swells making it perfect for swimming and snorkelling.
+A 'secret' beach popular with locals, it's well protected from large swells making it ideal for swimming and snorkelling.